-Scientific Scholar and International Journal of Molecular and Immuno Oncology rely on the integrity and honesty of their Editors to publish the best manuscript that conforms to the ethical standards and meets all the requirements as per the mission of the journal for publication.
-Scientific Scholar and International Journal of Molecular and Immuno Oncology encourages its editors to follow the Committee on Publication Ethics (COPE) "Best Practice Guidelines for Journal Editors".
+International Journal of Molecular and Immuno Oncology rely on the integrity and honesty of their Editors to publish the best manuscript that conforms to the ethical standards and meets all the requirements as per the mission of the journal for publication.
+International Journal of Molecular and Immuno Oncology encourages its editors to follow the Committee on Publication Ethics (COPE) “Best Practice Guidelines for Journal Editors”.

-Scientific Scholar expects International Journal of Molecular and Immuno Oncology to conform with professional and industry guidelines and best practices in scientific publications, including the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (ICMJE) and Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE, DOAJ, WAME, and OASPA)
+International Journal of Molecular and Immuno Oncology adhere to the professional and industry guidelines and best practices in scientific publications, including the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (ICMJE) and Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE, DOAJ, WAME, and OASPA)

 Conflicts of Interest

 The International Journal of Molecular and Immuno Oncology requires the authors to sign a disclosure form at the time of manuscript submission.
 Author/authors are expected to disclose any conflicts or financial interests impacting the outcome of the study in which he/she or they are involved.
 If the manuscript is accepted, the Conflict of Interest information will be communicated in a published statement.
 COPE guidelines on conflict of interest can be found here.

 Journal policy on In-House Submissions